janscience/adaptationprimer/README.md

 # Neural Adaptation Primer

 This repository provides a tutorial on how to model neural adaptation.
-It complements the primer on "Neural adaptation" by Jan Benda published in Current Biology.
+It complements the primer on "[Neural adaptation](https://doi.org/10.1016/j.cub.2020.11.054)" by Jan Benda published in Current Biology, 2021.
 Feel free to use and distribute the scripts and figures for teaching.
 The code, figures, and descriptions are provided under the [GNU General Public License v3.0](LICENSE).